VR-55: A Squadron in transition (1987-2002)

 The ensuing decades presented a new theme for the Minutemen: maintaining operational readiness while undergoing major transitions.

 The first taste of this came in October 1989, when the 6.9-magnitude Loma Prieta Earthquake damaged the runways and facilities at NAS Alameda.
 The squadron subsequently moved its operations to Oakland International Airport and managed to fly 105% of its projected flight hours for the year.

 The following year saw a sudden outbreak of war in the Middle East.
 In the span of just four days, VR-55 marshalled its resources to deploy to Sembach Air Base, Germany, in support of Operation Desert Storm.

-During the war, VR-55 operated planes from Germany as well as Fujaira, UAE and a maintenance detachment at NSA Souda Bay, Crete.
+During the war, VR-55 operated planes from Germany as well as Fujairah, UAE and a maintenance detachment at NSA Souda Bay, Crete.
 From 26 December 1990 to 8 April 1991, the squadron achieved a 100% mission completion rate, flying 4,327 passengers and 2.8 million pounds of cargo under “the most rigorous conditions ever encountered by a VR squadron.”
 VR-55 earned its first Noel Davis Battle Efficiency award (“Battle ‘E’”) for the effort in 1991.

 During the Gulf War, VR-55 set records for the most monthly and quarterly hours flown by a squadron, logging 794 hours in January 1991 and 2,178 hours for the second quarter of FY 1991.

 In March 1992, the Minutemen flew a C-9 into Constanta, Romania, only the third US military aircraft ever to do so.
 This came as the squadron began to wind down C-9 operations to transition to the C-130T.

 In September 1993, VR-55 delivered the last of its C-9s to the Fleet Logistics Support Wing and took delivery of six C-130T airframes.
 In addition to the platform change, September also saw the Minutemen move operations from Alameda to Hangar #1 at Moffett Federal Air Field.